 - 5. Wait a few minutes.
 When the rebuild process finishes successfully, the Rebuilding mark is changed to the Normal mark. - 6.
 Press F10 to save changes and exit.

 Chapter 6.
-Special keys
+Using the special keys

 Your computer has several special keys to help you work more easily and effectively.